 Damp happens when water comes in from the outside or there’s a lot of condensation.
-Damp can damage your home and cause wet patches on the walls and ceilings.
+Damp can damage your home and cause mould, a musty smell, and wet patches on the walls and ceilings.

-Damp is most common in homes that are cold, not well ventilated, or have structural damage.
+Damp is most common in homes that are cold, poorly ventilated, or have structural damage.
 A property can have damp because of:

 Condensation is the most common cause of damp.

 Condensation happens when moist air inside a home touches a cold surface.
 Moisture can get in the air when you:

 Keeping your home warm will help reduce the risk of condensation.
 A heated home makes it harder for condensation to form because surfaces are warm.